-The Trustee, with the help of its advisers and in consultation with the employers, regularly reviews the Scheme's investment strategy, considering the objectives described in Section 2 above.
-The Scheme's strategic allocation is shown below.
+The Trustee, with the help of its advisers and in consultation with the employer, has determined the Scheme's investment strategy, considering the objectives described in Section 2 above.
+The Trustee continues to make revisions to the strategies as and when it is appropriate following professional advice.